Bhuvaneshw/Task/README.md

 # Task
-Task Handling library for Kotlin and Android
+Task Handling library for Kotlin and Android.
 This library is based on Kotlin Coroutine and Thread

 Contents:<br>